-According to a report published in 2017, it is estimated that approximately 20 million people in the U.S. suffer from some sort of Peripheral Neuropathy (PN).
-Since no one cause is determined for its occurrence, conditions like diabetes, shingles and kidney failure play a significant role in its increase.
+According to a report published in 2017, an estimated 20 million people in the United States suffer from some form of peripheral neuropathy (PN).
+Since no single cause has been identified for its occurrence, conditions such as diabetes, shingles, and kidney failure play a significant role in its increase.

-Let’s know more about this disease and what treatment options are available to combat PN.
+Let’s learn more about this disease and the treatment options available to combat PN.

 Understanding Peripheral Neuropathy

-The peripheral nervous system (PNS) is a part of the nervous system that connects the nerves from the brain and spinal cord to the rest of the body.
+The peripheral nervous system (PNS) is the part of the nervous system that connects nerves from the brain and spinal cord to the rest of the body.

-Peripheral Neuropathy (PN), on the other hand, is a condition that occurs when the nerves of the peripheral system are adversely affected or damaged.
-This condition is so severe that it may result in impaired sensation, weak gland or organ function and other aspects of health.
+Peripheral neuropathy (PN) is a condition that occurs when the nerves of the peripheral system are affected or damaged.
+This condition is so severe that it can result in impaired sensation, weak gland or organ function, and other aspects of health.

-Since these nerves connect to various parts of the body, there are n types of peripheral neuropathy that affect the humans.
-For instance, mononeuropathy, mononeuritis multiplex, and polyneuropathy are some of its types.
+Because these nerves connect to different parts of the body, there are different types of peripheral neuropathy that affect people.
+For example, mononeuropathy, mononeuritis multiplex and polyneuropathy are some of its types.

-Peripheral Neuropathy (PN) is diagnosed using blood tests, imaging tests and nerve function tests (NFTs).
-However, some doctors also use nerve or skin biopsy in determining this disease.
-Early diagnosis of the disease helps in successfully treating the condition.
+Peripheral neuropathy (PN) is diagnosed using blood tests, imaging tests, and nerve function tests (NFTs).
+However, some doctors also use nerve or skin biopsy to diagnose this disease.
+Early diagnosis of the disease helps in successful treatment of the condition.

 Signs and Symptoms of Peripheral Neuropathy

-The primary symptoms of PN include tingling, numbness, burning sensation, pain, increased sensitivity to touch, muscle weakness, and nerve impairment.
-The other symptoms of peripheral neuropathy include:
+The primary symptoms of PN include tingling, numbness, burning, pain, increased sensitivity to touch, muscle weakness, and nerve damage.
+Other symptoms of peripheral neuropathy include

 - low blood pressure